Shyama (Hindi actress): Awards and recognition

-Her best known roles were in Aar Paar (1954), Barsaat Ki Raat (1960) and Tarana.
-She was also noticed for her versatility through her performances in Milan, Bhai-Bhai (1956), Mirza Sahiban (1957), Bhabhi (1957) and Sharada (1957).
-For her performance in Sharada, she was awarded the Filmfare Award for Best Supporting Actress.
+She was honored with the BFJA Award for Best Actress for her role in the 1956 film Chhoo Mantar.
+For her performance in the 1957 film Sharada, she was awarded the Filmfare Award for Best Supporting Actress.

-She was the actress in late 50s who has been most responsive to the rhythm and lyrics of the music directors and poets.
-Songs picturised on her such as "Ae Dil Mujhe Bata De", "O Chand Jahan Wo Jaye", "Ae Lo Main Hari Piya", "Dekho, Wo Chand Chhup Ke Karata Hai Kya Ishare", "Chhupa Kar Meri Aankhon Ko", "Sun Sun Sun Sun Zalima" and "Ka Re Ka Re Badara" are examples of her sensitive acting.
-She did a double role in Do Bahen (1959), portraying twins who were completely different in character.

-She quoted in an interview: "I never needed to be taught [about acting]...
-I was confident and didn't need to think too much."
-She believed stars are born and not made.

-Johnny Walker and Shyama had worked in films such as Choo Mantar, Aar Paar, Musafir Khanna, Khota Paisa and Khel Khilari Ka.

-In later years, her memorable roles came in films of Rajesh Khanna such as Masterji (1985) and Ajanabee (1974) and others such as Sawan Bhadon (1970) and Dil Diya Dard Liya (1966).

 Personal life

-She was married to cinematographer Fali Mistry in 1953.
+During the shooting of Sazaa (1951) whic was being produced and directed by ace cinematographer Fali Mistry (17 February 1917 - 16 December 1979), Shyama and Fali Mistry became close and they married in 1954, he was 37 and she was 19 at the time of their marriage.
 Her husband was a Parsi (Zoroastrian) from Bombay, India.
 They kept the marriage secret for as many as 10 years because of the fear that Shyama's career would suffer if her marriage became known; in those days, it was thought that the fan following of female stars became less as soon as they married.
-The marriage was revealed to the public shortly before the birth of their first child, their eldest son.
-The couple had three children, two sons, Faroukh and Rohin, and a daughter Shirrin.
+She said, "I revealed this fact only when, after 10 years of marriage, I gave birth to my son Faroukh.
+Anyways during the start of the 1960s, I had completely become a character artist."
+The couple had three children, two sons, Faroukh and Rohin, and a daughter Shirin.
 Fali Mistry died in 1979, thereafter she continued to stay in Mumbai.
 Their marriage seemed to have worked out well and they got along well with each other.
 In a 2013 interview, she reportedly said, "My greatest weakness was always Fali."

 Shyama's close friends were actress Ameeta and Johnny Walker.
 Nasir Kazi, Johnny Walker's son, expressed his grief on hearing the news of her death.
 In an interview with Mid-Day, he said, "It's really disheartening to know about the demise of Shyama aunty.
 She had done several films with my father and in a lot of them, she paired with him also.
-In fact, in the film that was made on his name "Johnny Walker", she was the heroine with him.
+In fact, in the film that was made on his name Johnny Walker, she was the heroine with him.
+Her closest friends from the industry included Nadira, Nirupa Roy, Sitara Devi, Nimmi, Shakila and Shashikala and they used to meet regularly.
+She said, "It's been almost 40 years since Fali passed away, the kids are engrossed in their domestic lives and my friends have gone far away.
+Today I am all alone.
+But it's been my habit to adjust with changing times, that's why I even enjoy my loneliness."

 Her son Faroukh Mistry is a cinematographer.
 Faroukh's previous film to hit the theatres was Angrezi Mein Kehte Hain in the year 2018.